sider/sider-docs/docs/tools/python/flake8.md

 Also, you can specify any VCS URL that `pip` supports, like `git+https://git.example.com/MyProject#egg=MyProject`.

 See also the [`pip` documentation](https://pip.pypa.io/en/stable/reference/pip_install/) for details about such formats.

+## Recommended Ruleset

+Sider provides our [recommended ruleset](https://github.com/sider/runners/blob/master/images/flake8/sider_recommended_FLAKE8.ini) for flake8.
+If your repository does not include `.flake8`, the recommended ruleset will be used.
+For more details, please visit [Recommended Ruleset](../../getting-started/recommended-rules.md).